Different types of ballots

-There are three types of ballots used in the Calgary Municipal and School elections.
+There are three types of ballots used in a Calgary Municipal and School Board General Election.
 The type of ballot you receive depends on when and where you cast your vote.

 Advance Vote Ballots

-- Advance vote ballots are the same in all advance vote locations, including the vote bus.
+Advance vote ballots are the same in all advance vote locations, including the Vote Bus.
 These ballots are much larger in size and font, to accommodate those with vision concerns.
 Candidate names on these ballots are also rotated.

 A Mail-in (Special) Ballot is blank.
 The voter writes the name of the person they wish to vote for on the ballot and then mails it back to the Elections and Census Office.